Fiz-Victor/about-me/docs/about/README.md

 An average high school student, living in China :cn:.
 Block game enthusiast.

+An EDM / Kawaii Music/ Vocaloid Lover!

+Interested in AI / Machine Learning (got no time, that sucks)

 ## :chart_with_upwards_trend: Projects I am maintaining

 > strikethrough = discontinued / have no time to update